California prison hall’s maggots, mice subject of lawsuit

 Besides spawning mold, leaking roofs short out electrical systems, including lights, fire alarm control panels and fire suppression systems, corrections officials say.

 Roofs at eight of California’s 34 prisons have been replaced, but another 20 still need to be done.
-Gov. Gavin Newsom’s budget includes replacing roofs at two prisons, leaving 18 needing roof replacements and repairs.
+Gov. Gavin Newsom’s budget includes replacing roofs at two prisons.

 It’s taken nearly two years just to design the Corcoran prison’s new dining room roof, and prison officials could not say when construction will begin.